mfedirko/michael-website-portfolio/README.md

-This is a full-stack developer portfolio and the source code for [my website](link tbd).
+This is a full-stack developer portfolio and the source code for https://michaelfedirko.com.

 ## Local Development
 #### Initial Setup